U

 Either way, we align on:

-• Target markets & compliance
+• Target markets and compliance

 • Acceptance criteria

-• Timeline & QC checkpoints
+• Timeline and QC checkpoints

 Project Flow: Concept to Delivery